 The box, unsurprisingly, is sturdily made.
-Like the 1000 Mile Bison Boots I reviewed in July, these boots came wrapped in a branded black flannel bag.
+Like the Wolverine 1000 Mile Bison Boots I reviewed in the past, these boots came wrapped in a branded black flannel bag.
 Again, I would have preferred that there were two flannel bags (one for each boot), but I can always repurpose another set should I need to travel with these and/or store them safely.

 In the case of Wolverine’s 1000 Mile Cordovan No 8. boots, the word “cordovan” refers to the color of the boots and not the leather material.
 This can be confusing as the name of these boots can lead one to believe that the boots themselves are actually made with cordovan leather.; in fact, they are not..

-That being said, these upper of these boots are made of Horween Chromexcel leather, which is a premium and durable material from the Chicago-based Horween Leather Company.
+That being said, the upper of these boots is made of Horween Chromexcel leather, which is a premium and durable material from the Chicago-based Horween Leather Company.

 Cordovan leather, also known as “shell cordovan,” is a fascinating thing.
 The word “cordovan” itself comes from the Spanish town of Córdoba, its hometown.

-This type of high-quality leather doesn’t come from a cow, but rather a horse.
+This type of high-quality leather doesn’t come from a cow but rather a horse.
 Specifically, it’s a material that comes from a horse’s rump.
-This leather is renowned for its breathability, comfort and longevity.
+This leather is renowned for its breathability, comfort, and longevity.
 It’s also very expensive.
 In fact, many shoes made with cordovan leather will be hundreds of dollars more expensive than their calfskin counterparts.

 It’s clear as day that these boots will look fantastic with something as simple as denim and a t-shirt.
 I decided to push the envelope a bit and asked myself, “Can I wear these with a suit?”
 I just got a new one from Indochino that I was excited to take for a spin, and I’m very pleased with the results!